In this article, you will learn everything you need to know about Blanc de Blanc Champagne wine.

 It’s perfect with seafood like oysters, shrimp, or scallops.

-Soft cheeses, buttery dishes, or even a simple green salad also complement its bright acidity and flavors.
+Soft cheeses, buttery dishes, or even a simple green salad also complement its bright acidity and fruity flavors.

 For a more detailed guide, see our article on the 10 best Chardonnay food pairings.